ashsic/CLAI-note/README.md

 The core functionality is to allow users to create a note via a CLI command, with options specifying the following:
-  - Formatting for the note (will have a default markdown style - LaTeX?)
+  - Formatting for the note (will have a default markdown style)
   - Where and how to export the note (Anki, Obsidian, etc.)
   - Tags to be associated with the note - sort by tag functionality?
   - Whether or not to enhance the note with an LLM, with its own options: